Love Canal

 Love Canal was a neighborhood in Niagara Falls, New York, United States, infamous as the location of a 0.28 km2 landfill that became the site of an environmental disaster discovered in 1977.
-Decades of dumping toxic chemicals killed residents and harmed the health of hundreds, often profoundly.
-The area was cleaned up over 21 years in a Superfund operation.
+Decades of exposure to dumped toxic chemicals harmed the health of hundreds, often profoundly.
+The area was cleaned up over a period of twenty-one years in a Superfund operation.

-In 1890, Love Canal was created as a model planned community, but was only partially developed.
-In 1894, work was begun on a canal to the east of the Niagara River, meant to compete with the existing Welland Canal to the west of the Niagara, to link lakes Erie and Ontario, but the Love Canal was abandoned after only 1 mi was dug.
+Love Canal's history began in the 1880s.
+William Love, a local real estate entrepreneur, conducted a large-scale dig project to obtain hydroelectricity to power a city he planned to build along the canal.
+Work halted in 1883, when alternating current (AC) electricity supply systems were invented.
+The abandoned dig project left a one mile (1.6 km) long, about 40 ft (12 m) deep trench.
 In the 1920s, the canal became a dump site for municipal refuse for the city of Niagara Falls.
 During the 1940s, the canal was purchased by Hooker Chemical Company, which used the site to dump 19,800 metric tonnes of chemical byproducts from the manufacturing of dyes, perfumes, and solvents for rubber and synthetic resins.
+Hooker Chemical later sold the land to the local school district in 1953 for $1.

-Love Canal was sold to the local school district in 1953 for $1, after the threat of eminent domain.
-Over the next three decades, it attracted national attention for the public health problems originating from the former dumping of toxic waste on the grounds.
+Over the next three decades, Love Canal attracted national attention for the public health problems originating from the former dumping of toxic waste on the grounds.
 This event displaced numerous families, leaving them with longstanding health issues and symptoms of high white blood cell counts and leukemia.
 Subsequently, the federal government passed the Superfund law in 1980.
 The resulting Superfund cleanup operation demolished the neighborhood, ending in 2004.

 In 1988, New York State Department of Health Commissioner David Axelrod called the Love Canal incident a "national symbol of a failure to exercise a sense of concern for future generations".
-The Love Canal incident was especially significant as a situation where the inhabitants "overflowed into the wastes instead of the other way around".
-The University at Buffalo Archives house a number of primary documents, photographs, and news clippings pertaining to the Love Canal environmental disaster; many items have been digitized and are viewable online.
+The Love Canal incident was especially significant as a situation where the inhabitants overflowed' into the wastes instead of the other way around".

 Geography

-Love Canal is a neighborhood located in the city of Niagara Falls in the northwestern region of New York state.
+Love Canal was a neighborhood located in the city of Niagara Falls in the western region of New York state.
 The neighborhood covers 36 blocks in the far southeastern corner of the city, stretching from 93rd Street comprising the western border to 100th Street in the east border and 103rd Street in the northeast.
 Bergholtz Creek defines the northern border with the Niagara River marking the southern border 1/4 mi away.
 The LaSalle Expressway splits an uninhabited portion of the south from the north.
 The canal covers 16 acre of land in the central eastern portion.